Dux27/astar_cost_map/README.md

 # A\* Pathfinding with Cost Map

-This project integrates a cost-based map with the A\* pathfinding algorithm written in python to find optimal paths while avoiding high-cost areas and obstacles.
+This project integrates a cost-based map with the A* pathfinding algorithm written in Python to find optimal paths while avoiding high-cost areas and obstacles.
+It is designed for Task 2 of the RoboBoat competition, where a surface vehicle navigates through a channel made of red and green buoys, avoiding obstacles (yellow buoys).

 ## Requirements